Online courses are great for advancing your career - make the most of them!

 Next, when you've signed up to a particular course, it's time to get studying.
 Whether you're simultaneously working full-time, part-time, or simply have other responsibilities, you will find that proper time management is the key to your success.
 The sooner you get into a routine, the easier you will find things.
 Struggling to get started?
 Here are some approaches that you may want to try:

 - Mark deadlines in your diary.
 Whether you use a physical diary or the calendar on your phone, this tip will help you.
 As soon as you learn about your assignment deadlines, mark them down.
 Having a note of these important dates will give you something to work towards.

 - Create a weekly routine.
 Trying to fit your studies around your lifestyle?
 Dedicate the same hours to the course each week.
 For example, you may want to study between 5 p.m. and 7 p.m. every Monday, Wednesday and Thursday.
 A solid plan will help to keep you on track.

 - Set reminders on your phone.
 Get a reminder app for your phone.
 In the lead-up to an exam or assignment deadline, set yourself regular reminders to study or work.
 Doing so will mean that you can keep track of when those important dates are looming and keep your eyes on the prize.

 - Track your studies.
 When you sit down to work, do you find your mind wandering?
 If the answer is yes, you may want to start tracking this period.
-Using a programme, such as Toggl, to monitor how long you revise or study is a great way to help you stay focussed on the task at hand.
+Using a programme, such as Toggl, to monitor how long you revise or study is a great way to help you stay focused on the task at hand.